-Cognitive impairment includes memory and thinking problems that affect concentration, decision making and learning new things.
+Cognitive impairment includes memory and thinking problems that affect concentration, decision-making and learning new things.
 The risk of cognitive impairment increases as people age.

 ‘Better sleep is beneficial to the brain and can improve cognitive skills.
-Yet in our study, we found that over half of the people with cognitive impairment had obstructive sleep apnea,’ said study author Mark Boulos, MD, of the University of Toronto in Canada and member of the American Academy of Neurology.
+Yet in our study, we found that over half of the people with cognitive impairment had obstructive sleep apnoea,’ said study author Mark Boulos, MD, of the University of Toronto in Canada and member of the American Academy of Neurology.
 ‘We also found that those with the sleep disorder had lower scores on thinking and memory tests.
-Fully understanding how obstructive sleep apnea affects this population is important because with treatment, there is potential to improve thinking and memory skills as well as overall quality of life.’
+Fully understanding how obstructive sleep apnoea affects this population is important because with treatment, there is potential to improve thinking and memory skills as well as overall quality of life.’

 The study involved 67 people with an average age of 73 who had cognitive impairment.
 Participants completed questionnaires on sleep, cognition, and mood.
 They also took a 30-point cognitive assessment to determine their level of cognitive impairment.
 Questions included identifying the date and the city they were in and repeating words they had been asked to remember earlier in the test.
 Scores on the test range from zero to 30.
 A score of 26 or higher is considered normal, 18-25 signifies mild cognitive impairment and 17 or lower signifies moderate to severe cognitive impairment.

-In addition, researchers found that the severity of obstructive sleep apnea corresponded with the degree of cognitive impairment as well as the quality of sleep for participants, including sleep time, how quickly they fell asleep, the efficiency of their sleep and how often they awoke at night.
+In addition, researchers found that the severity of obstructive sleep apnoea corresponded with the degree of cognitive impairment as well as the quality of sleep for participants, including sleep time, how quickly they fell asleep, the efficiency of their sleep and how often they awoke at night.

-‘People with cognitive impairment should be assessed for obstructive sleep apnea because it can be treated by using a continuous positive airway pressure (CPAP) machine that helps keep the airway open at night,’ said Boulos.
+‘People with cognitive impairment should be assessed for obstructive sleep apnoea because it can be treated by using a continuous positive airway pressure (CPAP) machine that helps keep the airway open at night,’ said Boulos.
 ‘However, not everyone who tries CPAP chooses to regularly use the therapy, and this may be a bigger challenge to people with thinking and memory problems.
 Future research should be directed toward determining ways to diagnose and manage the disease that are efficient and easy to use in people with cognitive impairment.’

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.